 Aegon Group also maintains a central list of any significant exposures and credit names that are subject to close monitoring.
-This process is used to coordinate risk management and de-risking activity, and to reduce Aegon's exposure to a potential deterioration in credit quality.
+This process, known as the Focus List, is used to coordinate risk management and de-risking activity, and to reduce Aegon's exposure to a potential deterioration in credit quality.

-At December 31, 2017 Aegon's largest non-government credit exposures were to Wilton Re Holdings Ltd, American United Mutual Insurance, Barclays and Citigroup.
-Aegon had large government exposures, the largest being in the USA, the Netherlands and Germany.
+At December 31, 2018 Aegon's largest non-government credit exposures were due to reinsurance arrangements with Wilton Re Holdings Ltd, American United Mutual Insurance and SCOR.
+After reinsurance companies the largest non - government exposures are with banks such as Wells Fargo, JP Morgan and Citigroup.
+Aegon has large government exposures, the largest being to the USA, the Netherlands and Germany.
 Highly rated government bonds and government exposure domestically issued and owned in local currency are excluded from the Credit Name Limit Policy.
-There were no violations of the Group CNLP limits during 2017.
-In 2016 there was one Group-level violation of the Credit Name Limit Policy which has been resolved.
+There were no violations of the Group CNLP limits during 2018.

-For Aegon Group, the long-term counterparty exposure limits as at December 31, 2017, are as follows:
+For Aegon Group, the long-term counterparty exposure limits as at December 31, 2018, are as follows:

 Group limits per credit rating

-Amounts in EUR million 2017 2016
+Amounts in EUR million 2018 2017

 AAA 900 900

 AA 900 900

 A 675 675

 BBB 450 450

 BB 250 250

 В 125 125

+CCC-C 50 50

+D 50 50

-CCC or lower 50 50
+Not rated 50 50